- $750 Research/Creativity Grant Application

 - Participate in faculty development (i.e.: workshops, conferences, peer institution visits)

-- Explore research opportunities in various MHC disciplines and programs
+- Explore research opportunities in various MHU disciplines and programs

 - Publicize research activities in print and on website